timhul/ClassicSim/README.md

 Upcoming features and bug fixes that are merged but not yet built and made available as a release:

 * Target base armor now modifiable in Settings.
+* Button to reset defaults in Settings now available.

 # Release notes